yonkahlon/Zenject/README.md

 ## <a id="questions"></a>Frequently Asked Questions

+* **<a id="isthisoverkill"></a>Isn't this overkill?
+I mean, is using statically accessible singletons really that bad?**

+    For small enough projects, I would agree with you that using a global singleton might be easier and less complicated.
+But as your project grows in size, using global singletons will make your code unwieldy.
+Good code is basically synonymous with loosely coupled code, and to write loosely coupled code you need to (A) actually be aware of the dependencies between classes and (B) code to interfaces (however I don't literally mean to use interfaces everywhere as explained [here](overusinginterfaces))

+    In terms of (A), using global singletons, it's not obvious at all what depends on what, and over time your code will become really convoluted, as everything will tend towards depending on everything.
+There could always be some method somewhere deep in a call stack that does some hail mary request to some other class anywhere in your code base.
+In terms of (B), you can't really code to interfaces since with global singletons you're always referring to a concrete class

+    With a DI framework, in terms of (A), it's a bit more work to declare the dependencies you need up-front in your constructor, but this can be a good thing too because it forces you to be aware of the dependencies between classes.

+    And in terms of (B), it also forces you to code to interfaces.
+By declaring all your dependencies as constructor parameters, you are basically saying "in order for me to do X, I need these contracts fulfilled".
+These constructor parameters might not actually be interfaces or abstract classes, but it doesn't matter - in an abstract sense, they are still contracts, which isn't the case when you are creating them within the class or using global singletons.

+    Then the result will be more loosely coupled code, which will make it 100x easier to refactor, maintain, test, understand, re-use, etc.

 * **<a id="aot-support"></a>Does this work on AOT platforms such as iOS and WebGL?**

     Yes.
 However, there are a few things that you should be aware.
 One of the things that Unity's IL2CPP compiler does is strip out any code that is not used.
 It calculates what code is used by statically analyzing the code to find usage.
 This is great, except that this will miss any methods/types that are not used explicitly.
 In particular, any classes that are created solely through Zenject will have their constructors ignored by the IL2CPP compiler.
 In order to address this, the [Inject] attribute that is sometimes applied to constructors also serves to automatically mark the constructor to IL2CPP to not strip out.
 In other words, to fix this issue all you have to do is mark every constructor that you create through Zenject with an [Inject] attribute when compiling for WebGL / iOS.